 The fun is in the trees and what may be pinned to the branches or placed under the tree.
-The minimum value of each tree must be $100.
-See our flyer with additional information including examples of how the trees might be decorated.
-If you, your family, your co-workers or anyone you know would be interested in decorating a tree, please complete the entry form at the bottom of the flyer and return to CO-OP, 455 Somerset Ave., POB 506, N. Dighton, MA 02764-0506.
+The minimum value of each tree is $100.
+See our flyer with additional information and a list of generous sponsors.

 We hope you will all join us at this fun event which will be held at CO-OP, 60 Main Street, Taunton.
-The time will be determined once the City of Taunton publishes their Lighting of the Green schedule of events.
+You might be a lucky raffle winner!

 See our flyer.